Table of Contents

 Phenocopies can simulate a genetic cause at first.

 Iodine deficiency, for instance, can phenotypically be mistaken for cretinism (genetically determined dwarfism).
-Cretinism is a genetic mutation of the TSH or TRH hormone.
+Cretinism is a genetic mutation of the thyroid-stimulating hormone (TSH) or thyrotropin-releasing hormone (TRH) hormone.
 In cases of iodine deficiency, insufficient thyroid hormones are produced.
 Both cases lead to hypothyroidism.

 The Punnett square